|

 Where do you get your ideas?

-Once I have my ideas, I'd write it down in a notebook that way I don’t forget.
-Writing my ideas helps me practice my writing skills.
-My notebook is free flowing of ideas-while nobody will judge me if the idea is unintelligent.
-The key is to find a way to describe the moment when the ideas came to you.
-The more you write your thoughts out on paper you will become better able to brainstorm your ideas with as few words as necessary.
-The challenging part is finding out if I can take my ideas and turn it into an interesting story with a satisfying ending.
+Once I have my ideas, I write them down in a notebook so I won’t forget them.
+Writing down my ideas helps me practice my writing skills.
+My notebook is a place for free-flowing ideas: where nobody will judge me if the idea is silly.
+I’ve discovered that finding a way to describe the moment when the idea came to me often leads to an interesting story, and that the more I write my thoughts out on paper, the better I become at brainstorming.
+However, the most challenging part of being an author is working with my ideas to discover an interesting story with a satisfying ending.

 |